 When we think of health, many of us think of the physical, spiritual, and mental parts of ourselves.
-We consider what kinds of nutritious foods we are eating, our weight, and exercising as a part of living a physically healthy life.
+We consider what kinds of nutritious foods we are eating, our weight, and exercising to be physically healthy.
 We are a part of a religious group, read a self-help book, or ponder philosophical questions about where we come from or what our purpose is as a part of our spiritual health.
-We learn to become more aware of our thought lives and practice better processing and reasoning techniques in order to improve mental health.
+We learn to become more aware of the way we talk to ourselves and practice more positive ways of thinking in order to improve mental health.

-But another part of us, often closely linked with our mental health, is emotional health.
-Emotions can feel unpredictable and confusing.
-They can be uncomfortable to experience or for others around us to witness.
-For this reason, it is tempting to shove away or try to ignore this portion of ourselves.
-However, I believe that each part of who we are is interdependent.
-Ignoring our emotions will eventually block our growth physically, mentally, or spiritually, causing significant problems in our lives.
+But another part of us, closely linked with our mental health, is emotional health.
+Emotions are confusing and can make us or those around us feel uncomfortable.
+For this reason, it is tempting to shove away or try to ignore this part of ourselves.
+Unfortunately though, each part of who we are is interdependent: ignoring our emotions will eventually block our growth physically, mentally, or spiritually, causing significant problems in our lives.
 And, it’s only a matter of time before those same emotions come popping right back up again.